burtonrj/CytoPy/README.md

 ### Installing CytoPy

-First, due to CytoPy's dependencies Cython must be installed.
+First, due to CytoPy's dependencies Cython and Numpy must be installed.
 This can be achieved using the command:

 `pip3 install cython`

+`pip3 install numpy`

 To install CytoPy and it's requirements, first download the source code, activate the desired environment and then run the following command: